crossbario/crossbar-fabric-docs/docs/HighSecuritySetup.md

 - they need to run somewhere/somehow and also be started by someone
 - they need to connect (and possibly authenticate) to Crossbar.io Fabric nodes

+---

 ### Dockerizing Components

+**In short: package and run your app components as Docker images and containers**

 The recommended setup runs backend application components in Docker containers.